top of page

 media: the explosion of new artforms and ideas that emerges at the intersection between two or more disciplines, fueling the public good.

-This coalition unites performers, designers, scholars, scientists, journalists, activists, technologists, funders, and organizers in the creation of works that address the harmful aspects of our profit-driven culture.
-The resulting collaborations take shape as live performances, online videos, psychosocial experiments, hoax storefronts, immersive installations, theatrical lectures, and white papers all designed to live at the intersection of analysis, enigma, spectacle, and delight.
+We train our attention upon the transcendent issues of our time – those that are too complex for any one person, or any one discipline, to comprehend.
+The resulting collaborations might take shape as live performances, online videos, psychosocial experiments, hoax storefronts, immersive installations, theatrical lectures, and white papers – all designed to live at the intersection of analysis, enigma, spectacle, and delight.

-Our creative process takes its inspiration from the edge-blurring practices of devised theater, which foster a shared ethics of consensual collaboration, a generous and joyful workspace, critical self-awareness, and healing through antiracist and antipatriarchal action.
+Our creative process takes its inspiration from the edge-blurring practices of devised theater, which fosters a shared ethics of consensual collaboration, a generous and playful workspace, critical self-awareness, and healing through antiracist and antipatriarchal action.

 [ [ edge effect ] ]’s four modes of creative engagement: